yaya2devops/aws-cloud-project-bootcamp/journal/week1.md

 #### *Backend*

 For backend, i thought to add ENTRYPOINT.
-These cannot be overtitten, while we could use cmd but we could change e.g. in this case another script.
+These cannot be overwritten, while we could use cmd but we could change e.g. in this case another script.

 I added this `ENTRYPOINT [""]` and directed my `external-script.sh` path